Shrisk156/Shrisk156/README.md

-# Hi there, I'm Shrish Kulkarni! 👋
+# Hi there, I'm Shrisha Kulkarni! 👋

 **Computer Science Student at University of Colorado Boulder | Expected May 2025**